Comedy to Die For: When Death Rears Its Head in Sitcoms

 Sitcom characters have, on occasion, been “killed off” for any number of reasons: An actor portraying a main or supporting character might decide to move on to greener pastures — with or without a salary dispute to influence the decision.
 Or, an actor might actually die while the series is still in production, giving the producers a major logistical dilemma as they mourn the loss.
 More rarely, the producers of a sitcom might deem it important for the main characters to experience the death of someone close to them, even if the actor portraying the character is well-liked by all (this has occurred far more often in soap operas and evening dramas than in sitcoms).
 So, a death of a sitcom character could be either a creative choice, the result of a real-life conflict on the set, or the actual death of the actor in question.
 Whatever the reason, there have been a number of ways sitcoms have handled the sudden and permanent departure of a starring or featured character.

 Before we go much further, we should acknowledge that an actor leaving a series mid-stream hasn’t always resulted in his or her character being killed off.
-Sometimes, the character simply moves away (the easiest way to be out of sight, out of mind).
+Sometimes, the character simply moves away — the easiest way to be out of sight, out of mind.
 Or, in what has shown to be a somewhat less successful option, the actor in question is simply replaced with a reasonable lookalike, without making so much as a peep about the character’s new look.
-For example, Beverly Owen, the original Marilyn on The Munsters, left the show halfway through the first season in 1964 due to unrelenting homesickness for her family and boyfriend on the east coast, and was replaced by Pat Priest (in what was truly a thankless role, regardless of who was playing it).
+For example, Beverly Owen, the original Marilyn on The Munsters, left the show halfway through the first season in 1964, due to unrelenting homesickness for her family and boyfriend on the east coast.
+She was replaced by Pat Priest (in what was truly a thankless role, regardless of who was playing it).

 Dick York, the original Darrin Stevens on Bewitched, needed to leave the show during the fifth season, due to severe chronic back pain that made it virtually impossible for him to rehearse and film his scenes.
 Ironically, his replacement, Dick Sargent, was the original choice for Darrin, but Sargent was, at the time of the program’s casting, unavailable to take the role for the series premiere in 1964.